boxcartenant/Bible_Tagger/db_migration/README.md

 ### Behavior

-Migration scripts should always create a backup of the db file, called <oldname>_backup.dbd Then it should migrate the data.
+Migration scripts should always create a backup of the db file, called <oldname>_backup.dbd, unless explicitly told not to.
+Then it should migrate the data.
 Do not try to keep old structures.
+The old structures are in the backup file if requested.
 Make sure to update USER_VERSION
 DO NOT create scripts that migrate dbs more than one version up.
 Bible Tagger Migration automatically chains migration scripts to bring any db to the current version